 PSL decoupled from a control plane signalling protocol, thus PSL-independent of a dedicated signalling protocol;

-NOTE – Concept is already well established in many protocols, principle is equal to the “MIME concept for electronic mail”, i.e. a multipurpose extension capability by the “carrier protocol”.
+NOTE – The concept is already well established in many protocols, the principle is equal to the “MIME concept for electronic mail”, i.e. a multipurpose extension capability by the “carrier protocol”.
 A “multipurpose extension” mechanism would also allow different PSL types.

 PSL decoupled from a management plane protocol, thus PSL-independent of a dedicated management protocol;